elixirschool/elixirschool/lessons/en/misc/benchee.md

----
+%{
-version: 2.0.0
+  version: "2.0.0",
-title: Benchee
+  title: "Benchee",
----
+  excerpt: """
   We can't guess about which functions are fast and which are slow - we need actual measurements when we're curious.
 That's where benchmarking comes in.
 In this lesson, we'll learn about how easy it is to measure the speed of our code.

-{% include toc.html %}
+  """
+}
+---

 # About Benchee